Git-Jake-Hill/PS_Automated_File_Setup/README.md

 ## OVERVIEW

-During a stint working at Scharp over the summer break, I noticed the process to create photoshop files (used to colour grade and manipulate rendered visulisation images) required a lot of repeative manual work and as such was time consuming.
-Additional to this, there were multiple other ineficancies that added to the overall time to deliver projects or lead to simple user errors.
-These issues were multiplied by the number of 3D Artiists that work on serveral images per day.
+During a stint working at Scharp over the summer break, I noticed the process to create photoshop files (used to colour grade and manipulate rendered visualisation images) required a lot of repetitive manual work and as such was time consuming.
+Additional to this, there were multiple other inefficiencies that added to the overall time to deliver projects or lead to simple user errors.
+These issues were multiplied by the number of 3D Artists that work on several images per day.

 ### Common Issues:
 - Very time consuming to create multiple files.
 - Time consuming to subsequently update for each draft change.
 - Requiring a manual update to all adjustment masks when a render image is changed in the 3D model.
-- Having to manualy update adjustment masks one by one.
+- Having to manually update adjustment masks one by one.
-- No ablity to upated draft letters for multiple files.
+- No ability to updated draft letters for multiple files.

 ### Solution:
 - Create or update multiple photoshop setups.
 - Automated setups generated from render farm log files.
-- Masks to be a "live link" to the corrispoding render element.
+- Masks to be a "live link" to the corresponding render element.
-- Ablity to apply a mask code and update all masks in a few seconds.
+- Ability to apply a mask code and update all masks in a few seconds.
 - Batch update draft letters.